-July 4th, otherwise known as Independence day brings much excitement in Washington, DC.
-The district hosts a variety of events in celebration of the anniversary of America’s independence.
+July 4th, also known as Independence Day, brings much excitement to Washington, DC.
+Throughout the long weekend, the District hosts a variety of events in celebration of the anniversary of America’s independence.
 Here is your weekend itinerary:

-Stop by the National Archives to see the original copies of the Declaration of Independence, US Constitution, and the Bill of Rights.
+Stop by the National Archives to see the original copies of the Declaration of Independence, US Constitution and the Bill of Rights.
 Actors will be dressed in Revolutionary-era garb as part of the special holiday programming.
 The National Archives Building even features special programming from June 30 until Independence Day with musical performances, chocolate tastings, historical debates, balloon art and more.

 Head down to Constitution Avenue between 7th and 17th streets for the National Independence Day Parade.
-The annual parade starts at 11:45 AM and features bands, floats, military units, national dignitaries, and celebrities.
-Public access to the National Mall begins at 10:00 AM and the one-mile parade will last until about 2:00 PM.
+The annual parade starts at 11:45 a.m. and features bands, floats, military units, national dignitaries and celebrities, lasting until about 2 p.m.

-Finish off the holiday weekend with a Capitol Fourth Concert and Fireworks show.
-The concert is held on the West Lawn of the US Capitol and begins at 8:00 PM.
-This year’s performers include John Stamos who will be hosting the event, The Beach Boys, The Blues Brothers, Chris BlueTrace Adkins, the National Symphony Orchestra, The US Army Presidential Salute Battery, and more!
-The fireworks are set to follow, around 9:30 PM.
+Finish off the holiday weekend with the Capitol Fourth Concert and Fireworks Show.
+The concert is held on the West Lawn of the US Capitol and begins at 8 p.m.
+This year’s performers include John Stamos (who will be hosting the event), The Beach Boys, Pentatonix, Andy Grammer, the National Symphony Orchestra and more!
+Fireworks are set to follow.

-DC has made quite a reputation for having the best brunch deals, and it’d be a shame to not try out one of the local favorites.
-Farmers Fishers Bakers in Georgetown, Penn Commons in Penn Quarter, or NoPa in Chinatown/Penn Quarter are just some of the many wonderful restaurants in the area that offer delicious brunch options.
+DC has quite a reputation for having the best brunch deals, and it’d be a shame to not try out one of the local favorites.
+Farmers Fishers Bakers in Georgetown, Penn Commons in Penn Quarter, or NoPa in Chinatown/Penn Quarter are just some of many wonderful restaurants in the area that offer delicious brunch options.

 Smithsonian’s National Zoo never disappoints!
-Bei Bei, the giant panda born August 2015 is a fan favorite, the zoo is home to a diverse bunch of animals the whole family is sure to fall in love with.
-The zoo also offers free programs from 10:30 AM – 2:00 PM.
-Entrance is free, but there is a parking fee so Metro travel is recommended.
+While Bei Bei, the giant panda born in August 2015, is a fan favorite, the zoo is home to a diverse bunch of animals the whole family is sure to fall in love with.
+The zoo also offers free programs from 10:30 a.m. until 2 p.m.
+Entrance is free, and Metro travel is recommended due to parking fees.

-Capitol Riverfront’s Canal Park– Take a break from the heat and enjoy 42 dancing water jets.
-The park is located near Nationals Park and variety of great local restaurants and is great for children.
+Take a break from the heat and enjoy 42 dancing water jets at Capitol Riverfront’s Canal Park.
+The park is located near Nationals Park and variety of local restaurants, and it is great for children.

-Other local must try restaurants include Clyde’s of Gallery Place (Chinatown), Ted’s Bulletin (Eastern Market), Le Diplomate (14th Street), Old Ebbit Grill (White House), Hank’s Oyster Bar (Dupont), Floriana (Dupont), and Chicken & Whiskey (14th Street).
+Other local must-try restaurants include Clyde’s of Gallery Place (Chinatown), Ted’s Bulletin (Eastern Market), Le Diplomate (14th Street), Old Ebbitt Grill (White House), Hank’s Oyster Bar (Dupont), Floriana (Dupont) and Chicken & Whiskey (14th Street).

 One of DC’s newer attractions, the Newseum, made TripAdvisor’s 2016 Travelers’ Choice Top 25 Museums in the US (and for good reason!).
-The exhibits showcase the history of printed and electronic communication and features an interactive component unlike some of the other museums in Washington.
-The Newseum is not part of the Smithsonian group and tickets can be purchased online in advance.
-Adult tickets are $25, youth tickets (ages 7-18) are $15, and children under age 6 are free.
-Currently, there is an online promotion for a 15% discount on all tickets, and free youth tickets for each adult ticket purchased (maximum of 4 tickets).
+The exhibits showcase the history of printed and electronic communication, and the museum features several unique interactive components.
+The Newseum is not part of the Smithsonian group, and tickets can be purchased online in advance.
+Adult tickets are $25, youth tickets (ages 7-18) are $15 and children under age 6 are free.

 Key Metro Stops

-Penn Quarters- National Archives (Green), Gallery Place-Chinatown (Red, Green, Yellow)
+Penn Quarters: Archives (Green), Gallery Place-Chinatown (Red, Green, Yellow)

 Other Weekend Recommendations